 How to Convert MKV to Another Format

-To convert MKV to a different format, you can use MiniTool Video Converter.
-It’s a free video converter.
+If you need to convert MKV to a different format, you can use MiniTool Video Converter, a free video converter.
 It can not only convert videos and audio files between any popular format but also convert videos for specific devices and social platforms.

 Here’s how to convert MKV to another format.